-Over the next few weeks (or for longer) more businesses will likely tell their teams to start working from home.
+Over the month, more businesses and their teams have been working from home.

 For businesses like The Social Element, which are built on a distributed working structure, working from home is as natural for most of its team members as going into the office is for other organisations.